Well I finally did it.

 The first was the TapCooler Counter Pressure Bottle Filler, and the second was a newer bottle capper.
 I may have to do a separate write up on the TapCooler, as it didn’t go quite as smoothly as I had hoped.
 I learned a few things along the way, and will have to give it another shot given this experience.

-I ended up filling a few extra bottles, which I intend to open at the same time judging is scheduled to begin.
+I ended up filling a few extra bottles, which I intend to open at the same time judging is scheduled to begin (week of Apr 26th).
 I figured this was a good way to sample the same beers that are going to be judged.
 Let’s just hope they stay carbonated.

 I ended up purchasing some boxes from The Spirited Shipper, which also included their beer inserts.
 These inserts made the packaging process a breeze, as there wasn’t a need to deal with any other packaging materials (e.g./packing peanuts).